holepunchto/pear-docs/howto/replicate-and-persist-with-hypercore.md

 }
 ```

-There should now be two folders, `writer-app` and `reader-app`.

-In one terminal run:
+In one terminal, open `writer-app` with `pear dev`.

 ```
+cd writer-app
-pear dev ./writer-app
+pear dev
 ```

-If the `writer-app` is not in the current dir, adjust the path to point to `writer-app`.

-In another terminal run
+The `writer-app` will output the Hypercore key.

+In another terminal, open the `reader-app` and pass it the key:

 ```
+cd reader-app
-pear dev ./reader-app
+pear dev -- <SUPPLY THE KEY HERE>
 ```

-Again if the `reader-app` is not in the current dir, adjust the path to point to `reader-app`.

 As inputs are made to the terminal running the writer application, outputs should be shown in the terminal running the reader application.